 - Create a long URL string describing the map you want.
-Use the documentation https://maps.com/maps/documentation/maps-static/intro to learn the URL format - see getMapUrl in hw10start.py - You will need to modify getMapURL for the pin and maptype parts of HW10 - 2.
+Use the documentation - https:// developers.google.com/maps/documentation/ maps-static/intro to learn the URL format - see getMapUrl in hw10start.py - You will need to modify getMapURL for the pin and maptype parts of HW10 - 2.
 Send the URL to Google and receive the results - see retrieveMapFromGoogle